temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 #### When executing or scheduling Workflows

-One or more services may be unable to connect to the [Frontend Service](/clusters#frontend-service).
+One or more services might be unable to connect to the [Frontend Service](/clusters#frontend-service).
 The Workflow might be unable to complete requests within the given connection time.

 Increase the value of `frontend.keepAliveMaxConnectionAge` so that requests can be finished before the connection terminates.